TomushT/GermanFloorballEloCalculator/clean_data/readme.md

 https://archiv.saisonmanager.de/

 - *hgf_leagues.csv* - table of leagues (HGF - Herren Großfeld), indicating level (1: 1.
 Bundesliga, 2: 2.
 Bundesliga / Pokal / some Qualifications, 3: Regionalliga / Verbandsliga)

+- *hgf_matches.csv* - time-ordered table of all HGF matches (seasons 14/15 to 21/22), with TeamIDs

 - *hgf_matches_ordered.csv* - time-ordered table of all HGF matches (seasons 14/15 to 21/22), with TeamIDs